ahqstore/lixploy/README.md

 - ✅ Installs `.AppImage` files with proper permissions
 - ✅ Moves the executable to a persistent location
 - ✅ Generates a `.desktop` entry
-- ✅ Supports custom or extracted icons
 - ✅ Integrates with the AHQ Store's internal package registry

+---

+## Todo

+- ⏲️ Support custom or extracted icons

 ---